naemon/naemon.github.io/documentation/usersguide/freshness.md

 ### Enabling Freshness Checking

-Here's what you need to do to enable freshness checking...
+Here's what you need to do to enable freshness checking.

 <ul>
 <li>Enable freshness checking on a program-wide basis with the <a href="configmain.html#check_service_freshness">check_service_freshness</a> and <a href="configmain.html#check_host_freshness">check_host_freshness</a> directives.</li>